oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 service/zipkin         ClusterIP   10.101.129.223   <none>        9411/TCP            8h

-NAME                           READY   UP-TO-DATE   AVAILABLE   AGE deployment.apps/stockmanager   1/1     1            1           79s
+NAME                           READY   UP-TO-DATE   AVAILABLE   AGE deployment.apps/stockmanager   1/1     1            1           1h
-deployment.apps/storefront     1/1     1            1           79s
+deployment.apps/storefront     1/1     1            1           1h
-deployment.apps/zipkin         1/1     1            1           79s
+deployment.apps/zipkin         1/1     1            1           1h

 NAME                                     DESIRED   CURRENT   READY   AGE replicaset.apps/stockmanager-d6cc5c9b7   1         1         1       79s
 replicaset.apps/storefront-588b4d69db    1         1         1       79s
+replicaset.apps/stockmanager-2fae51269   1         1         1       1h
+replicaset.apps/storefront-a458e8bc51    1         1         1       1h
-replicaset.apps/zipkin-88c48d8b9         1         1         1       79s
+replicaset.apps/zipkin-88c48d8b9         1         1         1       1h
 ```

-Note we are doing an undeploy and deploy to ensure we have a known state.
-If we'd just re-done the deploy only, Kubernetes would have acted like it was an upgrade of the deployments and we'd have seen pods terminating, while new ones were being created and additional replica sets.
+  We actually redeployed tghe pods (so applied an updated configuration) this is why we see multiple replica sets.
+Kubernetes has acted in the same way as if it was an upgrade of the deployment images of other configuration information and if we'd run the kubectl command quickly enough the new replica sets and pods being created before the old pods were terminated.
 We saw how this actually works in the rolling upgrade lab.

-  14. Return to your browser and reload the Prometheus Status page
+  9. Return to your browser and reload the Prometheus Status page

 You will see that there are 2 pods showing as being discovered, previously it was 0

   ![prometheus-pods-list-updated](images/prometheus-pods-list-updated.png)

-  15. Click on the **show more** button next to the kubernetes-pods label
+  10. Click on the **show more** button next to the kubernetes-pods label

 You can see that the storefront pod (port 9080) and stockmanager (port 9081) pods are no longer being dropped and there is now data in the target labels column.
 The actual data services for storefont (port 8080) and stockmanager (port 8081) are however still dropped.

   ![prometheus-pods-storefront-updated](images/prometheus-pods-storefront-updated.png)

-### Task 3c: Let's look at our captured data
+### Task 6: Let's look at our captured data
 Now we have configured Prometheus to scrape the data from our services we can look at the data it's been capturing.

   1. Return to the Graph page in the Prometheus web page